gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideSecuritySafeHtml.md

 vulnerabilities due to attacker-controlled strings being evaluated as HTML in the browser.
-2. The code should be structured such that it is easily reviewable for absence of this class of XSS -- for each use of a potentially XSS-prone method such as `Element.setInnerHTML` it should be "obvious" that this use can't result in an XSS vulnerability.
+2. The code should be structured such that it is easily reviewable for absence of this class of XSS &mdash; for each use of a potentially XSS-prone method such as `Element.setInnerHTML` it should be "obvious" that this use can't result in an XSS vulnerability.